MarioMelendezPichoneau/plataforma_Salud_Mental/README.md

-# Carousel
+# Plaraforma para la salud Mental

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5. now is updated to version 16.2.1

 ## Development server